DSD-ESDC-EDSC/pass/README.md

 1. Activate your Python environment, e.g., `source activate pass`
 3. Run `app.py`, such as in Git Bash: `python app.py`
-4. After running the command, go to your browser, and you can open the app with your provided `APP_HOST:APP_PORT`
+4. After running the command, go to your browser, and you can open the app with your provided `HOST:PORT`
 5. To close the app, in Git Bash press the Ctrl + C keys

 # Development